klbjklbj/shopping-cart/README.md

 # shopping-cart
-A shopping cart based React and Redux
+A shopping cart made with React and Redux